 Information concerning the applicant’s financial ability to complete the proposed PDD project.

+The Town Board may engage consultants, at the expense of the applicants, to assist in its evaluation, in accordance with D of this section.

 The Town Board can either allow the application to proceed, request the applicant to provide additional information, or reject the application.
 If, after a request, the applicant provides additional information, the Town Board can thereafter allow the application to proceed or reject the application.
 If rejected, no further action shall occur concerning the application.

-If the Town Board allows the application to proceed, the applicant, after depositing the consultant fees which may be established by the town as set forth below, can initiate a Planning Board preliminary review.
+If the Town Board allows the application to proceed, the applicant, after depositing the consultant fees which may be required by the town can initiate a Planning Board preliminary review.

 Planning Board preliminary review and recommendations.